Meet the Youth & Young Adult Apostolates’ Team

 About me

-• Education: Bachelor’s in English Language and Literature from Christendom College; Master’s (in progress) in Clinical Mental Health Counseling from Liberty University
+- Education: Bachelor’s in English Language and Literature from Christendom College; Graduate Student Counselor in Clinical Mental Health Counseling program (in progress) at Liberty University

 Favorites